-Publibel (Belgium) Robot AMI Jukebox 3.2 Hello, robot.
-Real robots, a fact?
-From the very beginning men have been trying to replicate parts of the human body and mind.
+Publibel (Belgium) Robot AMI Jukebox From the very beginning men have been trying to replicate parts of the human body and mind.
 But since the invention and miniaturization of the computer, many attempts have been taken place with success.

 Robots are mechanical or virtual artificial agents, usually electromechanical machines that are guided by computer programs stored on ICs or chips or electronic circuit.